-The canistel tree can grow up to 8 meters in height, with a trunk reaching 1 meter in circumference.
+The canistel tree can grow up to 8 meters tall, with a trunk that reaches 1 meter in circumference.
 Additionally, this fruit has multiple nutritional and medicinal properties.

 Its fruits